Frequently Asked Questions

 Fine particles and suspended sediment in the water scatters sunlight and makes the water look murky or cloudy – this is known as turbidity.
 Higher turbidity can increase light stress on seagrasses.
 The more that light is scattered and interrupted from reaching the seagrass, the less photosynthesis can occur.
 When sediment settles directly on seagrass leaves, light is prevented from reaching the plant which also reduces photosynthesis.

-How will noise be managed?
+How was noise managed?

 Enquiries and complaints regarding noise generated by the dredge trial should be directed to the Department for Environment and Water in the first instance: